Railroad Retirement and Survivor Benefits

 Delayed retirement credits

-Tier I benefits are increased for each month an employee delays retirement past full retirement age, up until age 70.
-For those who attain full retirement age on January 1, 2007, or later with a date of birth of January 2, 1941, through January 1, 1943, the delayed retirement credit is 5/8 of 1 percent per month.
+Tier I benefits are increased by a certain percentage for each month an employee delays retirement past full retirement age, up until age 70.
 For those born January 2, 1943, or later, the delayed retirement credit is 2/3 of 1 percent per month (8 percent per year).
+Those born prior to January 2, 1943, earn a lesser percentage credit.
 Delayed retirement credits are not given to an employee with less than 10 years of railroad service, even if the employee is over full retirement age when retiring from his or her railroad job, if the employee is also entitled to an age-reduced social security benefit and the beginning date of that social security benefit precedes the beginning date of his or her railroad retirement annuity.

 For employees retiring between age 62 and full retirement age with less than 30 years of service, age reductions are applied separately to the components of an annuity.
 As mentioned earlier, the full retirement age is gradually rising from 65 to 67, depending on the year of birth (see Table 4 in IB-2 Facts for more information).
 The maximum annuity reduction for retirement at age 62 is gradually increasing from 20 percent to 30 percent.
 This does not affect those who retire at ages 60 or 61 with 30 years of service.